 New Community Corporation offers a myriad of services for individuals of all ages in its mission to help residents of inner cities improve the quality of their lives to reflect individual God-given dignity and personal achievement.
 NCC is uniquely equipped to integrate services to best help individuals and families.

 NCC offers more than just a roof over the heads of the people living in its more than 1,800 housing units.
-Resident Services staff members connect individuals and families to appropriate services, including the Emergency Food Pantry, the Family Resource Success Center and Family Service Bureau (FSB).
+Resident Services staff members connect individuals and families to appropriate services, including the Emergency Food Pantry, the Family Resource Success Center and Family Service Bureau of Newark (FSB).
 Staff members also inform residents in need about New Community Extended Care Facility, where they can go for short-term rehabilitation or long-term stays.

 Opportunities to further residents’ education are also available.
 New Community Career & Technical Institute (NCCTI) offers training and nationally recognized credentials so graduates can obtain living wage jobs in in-demand sectors.
 The school also offers a High School Equivalency program for those ages 16 to 24 and a Financial Opportunity Center to help students and the community at large improve their credit scores and budget for future purchases.
 The Adult Learning Center provides several programs for those ages 16 and older, including High School Equivalency and English for Speakers of Other Languages.
 Some students who obtain their high school diploma at the Adult Learning Center go on to NCCTI for certification training.